ARRANGING 102

 Resources: Readings, exercises and recordings are provided weekly and you’ll receive lifetime access to all content.

-Feedback: Upon completion of the weekly feedback task, you will receive personalized comments from Toshi
+Feedback: Upon completion of the weekly feedback tasks, you will receive personalized comments from Toshi

 Extras: Multiple masterclasses which cover topics such as Sibelius, conducting, and music business, as well as access to 400+ digital scores, scroll down to learn more